 PSA: Moms are women.
 Women are sexual, mature adults who need companionship, sex, and romance.
 Maybe you simply are not ready to date yet, and that is ok.

 But are you not dating because of guilt?
 Do you feel like you don’t deserve to be in love?

 Do you feel weird to have a sex life with someone who is not your kids’ dad?

 Do your friends and family lay on the guilt about taking time away from the kids to date?
 Or worse — do they pressure you to hurry up and get married again while you are still young — and create a “real” family again for the sake of the kids?

 Maybe you are dating, or even have a partner — but hide this part of yourself from your kids, shrouding that whole, very important part of yourself in shame — which I promise you: your kids pick up on this whether you think they do or not.

 - Hang out with the right people.
-Maybe spend time with the funny gay guys at the gym, or join my closed Facebook group Millionaire Single Moms, where single mothers chat openly about all kinds of sexy things without an ounce of shame (the threads on anal sex always leave my jaw dropped), while also supporting moms struggling through guild and shame.
+Maybe spend time with the funny gay guys at the gym, or join my closed Facebook group Millionaire Single Moms, where single mothers chat openly, while also supporting moms struggling through guilt and shame.

 Divorce guilt means you hold on to a house you can’t afford

 I see moms holding on to properties they can’t afford in the name of: